 A: Yes, always.
 If you choose to live in a Schengen state instead of Ireland, you will be able to move between Schengen countries freely.
 A Schengen visa can only be obtained from the relevant embassies in Dublin (country of longest stay or first entry).
 So, if you are living in Cork, travel to Dublin will add to the application process cost.

 Q: I’ve never been to Ireland before, should I go on holiday there before moving?

 A: We didn’t.
 We just went for it!
 It could be a good idea though to visit the cities where you hope to find work and speak to locals.
 Ask them about the job market, rental costs in different areas (Dublin

-and Cork are like little housing nightmares), traffic, the cost of car insurance and so on.
+and Cork might have a bit of a housing shortage), traffic, the cost of car insurance and so on.
 You’ll also get an idea of the weather and a general feel of the place which can be reassuring.
-Some costs may shock you.

 Q: Will we need to go to Ireland first to look for work before applying for a job?

-Q: How much money should I have saved to live in Ireland before I start working?
+Q: How much money should I save to live in Ireland before I start working?

 Q: Is it a good idea to own a car?

-Q: Can I bring my spouse with to Ireland?
+Q: Can I bring my spouse with me to Ireland?

-A: If the main worker has a Critical Skills Permit, they will be able to support a spouse and the spouse can stay with them in the same house on that basis.
-The spouse can also apply for a free work permit
+A: If the main worker has a Critical Skills Permit, their spouse can stay with them in the same house on that basis.
+The spouse can also find out more about working in Ireland here